IBM-Bluemix-Docs/natural-language-classifier/sample-applications.md

 - [Video walkthrough ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://youtu.be/JPMZxgpc_Uo){: new_window}
 - [Fork the code ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/erichensleyibm/NLC_product_classifier-demo){: new_window}

-## Automated customer support for emails
+## Automated customer support for email

 This code pattern walks you through creating an automated and cognitive method of providing customer support.
-Using the telecommunications domain as an example, it steps you through various customer support scenarios such as enabling a service, disabling a service, changing a plan, and adding a family member to a plan.
-In this code pattern you will learn how to combine Watson Natural Language Classifier, Watson Natural Language Understanding, and Watson Knowledge Studio into a single solution.
+Using the telecommunications domain as an example, it steps you through a few customer support scenarios.
+You learn how to combine {{site.data.keyword.nlclassifiershort}}, {{site.data.keyword.nlushort}}, and {{site.data.keyword.knowledgestudioshort}} into a single solution.

 - [View the Code Pattern ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/patterns/email-support-automation-for-telco/){: new_window}